alissalorraine/hello-world/README.md

 el primer repositorio

  Hello... it's me.
- Totally new to coding, but interested in leanring.
+ Totally new to coding, but interested in learning.
 Frontend and design definitely spark my interest.

   I like big dogs and I cannot lie.